kiboschool/programming1-week-4-exercises/README.md

 `enumerate` is a handy function to remember, in case you need the index of each element in a list when you're looping over it with `for`!

+## Testing

+First, try your program interactively with `python3 main.py`.
+Try out different numbers and make sure the output looks right.

+Then, test your program with `python3 test.py`.

 ## Credits

 Descriptions from Wikipedia.